Help children choose kindnessNovember 9th, 2020 By Jeannie Skinner

 — Chris Riddell, UK Children’s Laureate (2015–2017)

 Neil Gaiman’s Reading Agency 2013 lecture, Why our future depends on libraries, reading and daydreaming, argues passionately for the importance of reading and being read to.
 This fosters the development of empathy, and understanding to make the world a better place.

 Empathy, literature, and social action

-Having an insight into the feelings of others is a great start, but the next important step is what we do with those feelings and how they translate into positive behaviors.
+Having an insight into the feelings of others is a great start, but the next important step is what we do with those feelings and how they translate into positive behaviours.

-At a recent UK Bookseller Children’s Conference, psychologist Professor Robin Banerjee from the University of Sussex described 3 elements of empathy.
+At a UK Bookseller Children’s Conference in 2017, psychologist Professor Robin Banerjee from the University of Sussex described 3 elements of empathy.